sueszli/julia.py/README.md

 # benchmark results

-we used two different seeds we refer to as the "special seed" and the "benchmark seed" to evaluate the performance of our implementation.
+i used two different seeds i refer to as the "special seed" and the "benchmark seed" to evaluate the performance of our implementation.

 ![Absolute Runtime vs. Number of Processes](./assets/nprocs-exectime.png)